yuwzho/acme-fitness-store/azure-kubernetes-service/docs/04-create-spring-boot-admin.md

 1. **Package the Spring Boot Admin Server**

-   Go to folder `azure-kubernetes-service/resources/spring-boot-admin` in this project, build the Spring Boot Admin server package:
+   Go to the `azure-kubernetes-service/resources/spring-boot-admin` folder and build the Spring Boot Admin server package:

    ```bash
    cd azure-kubernetes-service/resources/spring-boot-admin
    mvn clean package -DskipTests
    ```

-   For more details to create a Spring Boot Admin server, follow the [Getting Started documentation](https://docs.spring-boot-admin.com/3.0.0/getting-started.html).
+   For more details on creating a Spring Boot Admin server, follow the [Getting Started documentation](https://docs.spring-boot-admin.com/3.0.0/getting-started.html).
 To register client applications, you may use Spring Cloud Discovery instead of the Spring Boot Admin Client.
 This approach does not require modifications to your applications' configurations.

-1. **Build the docker image**
+1. **Build the Docker image**

    Use Azure Container Build to build the Spring Boot Admin image.
-For more details of the ACR build, see [Automate container image builds and maintenance with Azure Container Registry tasks](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview).
+For more details on ACR build, see [Automate container image builds and maintenance with Azure Container Registry tasks](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview).

    ```azurecli
    az acr build --registry ${ACR_NAME} --image spring-boot-admin:${SPRING_BOOT_ADMIN_IMAGE_TAG} target/docker